balena-io/balena-cli/doc/cli.markdown

 This tool allows you to interact with the resin.io api from the comfort of your command line.

+Please make sure your system meets the requirements as specified in the [README](https://github.com/resin-io/resin-cli).

 To get started download the CLI from npm.

 	$ npm install resin-cli -g